igrowing/esp8266_smart_home_ready/modules/petard/readme.md

   - **Solution:** Detect the pet owner is filling the container with water and do not activate the pump.
 - **Problem:** Working long hours you cannot know what's status of the water and the pet.
 And if trouble happens, you cannot know when it happened and what exactly went there.
   - **Solution:** Report via MQTT the pet fountain state: water level, pump on/off, filter service time.
 All the data can be stored in the database (InfluxDB in my case) and reviewed/analyzed later.
+- **Problem:** If your pet is sick (or other reason) it might not drink long time.
+As pet owner, you'd like to know about sudden changes in the pet behavior.
+  - **Solution:** Set drinking timeout to the Petard.
+Alert via MQTT if the pet did not approach the fountain longer than timeout.

 Node-Red flow shows essential data as Web-UI and stores the data to remote InfluxDB:
 <img src="pics/petard_nr_flow.jpg" width="800" alt="Petard Node-red flow">